videolan/x265/doc/reST/cli.rst

 	to keep the stream headers for you and you want keyframes to be random access points.
 Default disabled

+.. option:: --aud, --no-aud

+	Emit an access unit delimiter NAL at the start of each slice access unit.
+If :option:`--repeat-headers` is not enabled (indicating the user will be writing headers manually at the start of the stream) the very first AUD will be skipped since it cannot be placed at the start of the access unit, where it belongs.
+Default disabled

+.. option:: --hrd, --no-hrd

+	Enable the signalling of HRD parameters to the decoder.
+The HRD parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
+Default disabled

 .. option:: --info, --no-info

 	Emit an informational SEI with the stream headers which describes